 - Jockey: Frankie Dettori

-Race Info1m4f is the trip for this Group 2 contest set to be run on good ground this year and offering £200,000 in total prize money.
+One and a half miles is the trip for this Group 2 flat contest which is set to be run on good ground at this year’s Royal Ascot.
+It offers £110,000 in total prize money.

 |Going||Distance||Grade||Prize Money||Runners||EW Terms|